FREE MENTAL HEALTH ASSESSMENT. start here

 Coping with mental illness as an adult is profoundly more difficult than we give credit for.
 And dealing with someone else’s mental illness is truly next level.
 But dealing with someone else’s mental illness as a child can cause serious issues, harm relationships and set children down the path of a more difficult life when they get older.

 If this sounds familiar, you’re not alone by a long shot — mental illness affects one in five adults in the U.S., and it’s likely more common in households than we suspect.
+And if you're searched "mental health parents" wondering if it could affect you, there is a connection between the mental health of parents and their children.

 But let’s talk about the present.
 Whether you’re the adult offspring of a mentally ill person or you’re watching a child struggle with someone else’s mental illness, trying to sort out a frustrating relationship can take a lot of work.